 Vivian, a barrister, solicitor to the Excise, and a bencher of the Middle Temple, intended to renovate the sixteenth century property.
 His architect, Jeffry Wyat (later Sir Jeffry Wyatville) (1766-1840) however reputedly persuaded his client to build new, rather than restore.
 The decision to move the site of the dwelling may also reflect the contemporary taste for landscaped parks and natural vistas; the present position allows for wonderful views across the Limpley Stoke Valley, now a designated area of outstanding natural beauty.

 A number of Wyat’s original neo-classical features can still be seen, such as the ox-skull plaster mouldings known as bucrania, the cast-iron banister, and the circular glass lantern light in the ceiling of the main hall.
 In fact no structural changes were made to the house during its conversion to a museum in 1958-61.
 Other elements survive too, many behind the period room sets, but the fireplace in the Museum’s Greek room, for instance, was incorporated into the Museum’s display.

-In 1855 the house was let to James Wilson who, according to his son, was ‘much attracted [to the building] owing to it containing a fine library and a very notable picture gallery, in which were paintings by Paul Veronese and Sir Joshua Reynolds’.
-He wanted to move from Westbury, because it had gone “Tory”!
-Wilson (1805-1860) was Liberal MP for Westbury and the founder of the The Economist magazine in 1843.
+In 1855 the house was let to James Wilson (1805-1860) who, according to his son, was ‘much attracted [to the building] owing to it containing a fine library and a very notable picture gallery, in which were paintings by Paul Veronese and Sir Joshua Reynolds’.
+Wilson, who had become Liberal MP for Westbury in 1847, was a businessman and journalist who had founded The Economist magazine in 1843.
+By 1855 he wanted to move from Westbury, because it had gone “Tory”!

 The house stayed in the Vivian family until it was sold to Isaac Carr in 1869.
 The Times advertised the property in June that year with the following description: